 So on occasion, I would tell art history I was going to French, French I was going to Spanish, and Spanish I was going to art history, and spend the fifty minutes feeling guilty while scribbling rambling poems in my binder instead.
 I got a second piercing in one lobe.
 That was my acting out.
 Continue reading “The Crohn’s Saga (to date)”

 come help me be the colitis social media queen?
 PSA for fellow IBD types – especially those from Auckland – I’m running the Facebook (and possibly other social media) for Crohn’s & Colitis Auckland, and it’s looking pretty sad.
-I don’t have the budget for advertising or anything (although I may do some flyering around … Continue reading come help me be the colitis social media queen?
+I … Continue reading come help me be the colitis social media queen?

-always have an interesting pair of socks sticking out from your hospital gown. scope went well enough, results were as expected – thank GOD – if the camera had showed that things were looking great, then i would have flipped out a bit, as i don’t want to be told ‘nah, we ain’t taking that … Continue reading how to be the sassiest girl in gastro
+always have an interesting pair of socks sticking out from your hospital gown. scope went well enough, results were as expected – thank GOD – if the camera had showed that things were looking great, then i would have flipped out a bit, as i don’t want to be told ‘nah, we ain’t taking that out, it’s FINE’. so now i’m going to be off to chat to surgeons next friday, and hopefully we’ll have a bit more solid info by then. hurrah!
+Continue reading how to be the sassiest girl in gastro